secretstartups/handbook/error-budgets/index.html.md

 **Improvements**

+- The SLA objective currently used for Error Budgets are coupled with the alerting used for Infrastructure monitoring.
+We will separate these two so that we have one SLA objective for alerting (99.95%), and a separate SLA objective for Error Budgets (% to be determined) [issue](https://gitlab.com/gitlab-com/gl-infra/scalability/-/issues/1239)
-- Calculations use a standard request duration threshold which is not appropriate for all endpoints.
+- SLI calculations use a shared (single) request duration threshold which is not appropriate for all endpoints.
 The threshold is also a value shared with alerting.
-The standard request duration threshold used for error budget calculation will be decoupled from the value for alerting and set to a higher value.
-This will reduce our expectations for latency used for Error Budget calculation while keeping the expectations high for the purposes of alerting.
+The SLI request duration threshold used for error budget calculation will be decoupled from the value for alerting and set higher.
+This will reduce our expectations for latency used for Error Budgets while keeping the expectations high for the purposes of alerting.
-- Stage groups will next be enabled to set their own SLO per endpoint by expanding on the configurability of request duration threshold. [epic](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/525).
+- Stage groups will next be enabled to set their own SLI per endpoint by expanding on the configurability of SLI request duration threshold. [epic](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/525).
 - Endpoints that are currently `not_owned` will be attributed to the correct feature category.
 This will be addressed by [using caller information for Sidekiq](https://gitlab.com/gitlab-com/gl-infra/scalability/-/issues/1200) and having [graphQL query-to-feature correlation](https://gitlab.com/gitlab-org/gitlab/-/issues/328535).
 - The [impact of system-wide outages on Error Budgets should be more clear](https://gitlab.com/gitlab-com/Product/-/issues/2884).